SQL Examiner Suite 2023 release notes

 - Blockchain and Immutable Tables

 - Materialized views

-Support for these features is not available at the SQL Examiner Suite 2023 release date and will be added in subsequent release later in June 2023.
+Support for these features is not available as of the release date of SQL Examiner Suite 2023 and will be added in subsequent release later in June 2023.

 Cross-platform schema comparison enhancements